 Want to start drawing but not sure what you need?
-Here is a complete list of drawing supplies which I use from time to time.
+Here is a complete list of drawing supplies that I use from time to time.

 Pencils / Charcoal